 A Solo 401k allows for larger contributions, just like a SEP IRA, but a couple of added benefits include taking out a loan.
-Please see our SEP IRA vs. Solo 401k Guide for more details.
-In other words, both plans allow for large contributions and alternative investing.
+In other words, both plans allow for significant contributions and alternative investing.

 How much can I contribute to a Solo 401k?

 What investments can I make with a Solo 401k?

-You can invest in a wide variety of alternative assets with the IRA Club.
+You can invest in various alternative assets with the IRA Club.
 For instance, real estate, private lending, life settlements, and many more.
 Solo 401ks can make the same investments that a Self Directed IRA can make.
-Therefore, a Solo 401k is a great option for alternative investing.
+Therefore, a Solo 401k is an excellent option for alternative investing.

 Will I have my own checking account?

-The most common account is a custodial account, where IRA Club administers all accounts.
-By default, we would send any checks/wires for investments and expenses.
-In addition, IRA Club will do all the bookkeeping for the investments.
+The most common account is a custodial account, where IRA Club administers the account.
+We send any checks/wires for investments and expenses.
+In addition, IRA Club will do all the bookkeeping.
 We have a portal where you may view the transactions and statements.
 You can also establish a Checkbook Solo 401(k), which allows checkbook control.
 Keep in mind, a checkbook account comes with a lot of responsibility.